Oneflow-Inc/models/RecommenderSystems/deepfm/README.md

 >   χ may include cat- egorical fields (e.g., gender, location) and continuous fields (e.g., age).
 Each categorical field is represented as a vec- tor of one-hot encoding, and each continuous field is repre- sented as the value itself, or a vector of one-hot encoding af- ter discretization.

-Besides, for FuxiCTR [Criteo_x4_001](https://github.com/openbenchmark/BARS/blob/master/ctr_prediction/datasets/Criteo/README.md#Criteo_x4_001), features with frequency < 10 are dropped.
-This is not mentioned in the original paper.
-We will run more experiments later to check if this step is necessary.

-1. Follow the steps in FuxiCTR [Criteo_x4_001](https://github.com/openbenchmark/BARS/blob/master/ctr_prediction/datasets/Criteo/README.md#Criteo_x4_001) to download and split the dataset.
+1. Download the [Criteo Kaggle dataset](https://www.kaggle.com/c/criteo-display-ad-challenge) and then split it using split_criteo_kaggle.py.

-2. Follow the steps in [FuxiCTR's DeepFM Criteo x4 001 experiment guide](https://github.com/openbenchmark/BARS/tree/master/ctr_prediction/benchmarks/DeepFM/DeepFM_criteo_x4_001) to train a DeepFM on Criteo_x4_001 dataset.
-After the experiment is done, a directory which contains five files, named `feature_encoder.plk`, `feature_map.json`, `train.h5`, `valid.h5`, and `test.h5` respectively, will be generated, which is the preprocessed dataset.
-3. Use [h5_to_parquet.py](https://github.com/Oneflow-Inc/models/blob/dev_deepfm/RecommenderSystems/deepfm/tools/h5_to_parquet.py) to convert it to parquet format.
+2.   launch a spark shell using [launch_spark.sh](https://github.com/Oneflow-Inc/models/blob/dev_deepfm_multicol_oneemb/RecommenderSystems/deepfm/tools/launch_spark.sh).

+     -   Modify the SPARK_LOCAL_DIRS as needed

          ```shell
-     python h5_to_parquet.py \
-          --input_dir=/path/to/preprocessed_dataset \
-          --output_dir=/path/to/deepfm_parquet \
-          --spark_tmp_dir=/path/to/spark_tmp_dir \
-          --export_dataset_info
+         export SPARK_LOCAL_DIRS=/path/to/your/spark/
          ```

+     -   Run `bash launch_spark.sh`

+3.   load [deepfm_parquet.scala](https://github.com/Oneflow-Inc/models/blob/dev_deepfm_multicol_oneemb/RecommenderSystems/deepfm/tools/deepfm_parquet.scala) to your spark shell by `:load deepfm_parquet.scala`.

+4.   call the `makeDeepfmDataset(srcDir: String, dstDir:String)` function to generate the dataset.

+     ```shell
+     makeDeepfmDataset("/path/to/your/src_dir", "/path/to/your/dst_dir")
+     ```

-​	When generating parquet dataset, a README.md file will also be generated.
+     After generating parquet dataset, dataset information will also be printed.
 It contains the information about the number of samples and table size array, which is needed when training.

-     ```markdown
-     ## number of examples:
+      ```txt
-     train: 36672493
+     train samples = 36672493
-     test: 4584062
+     validation samples = 4584062
-     val: 4584062
+     test samples = 4584062

-     ## table size array
+     table size array:
-     table_size_array = [43, 98, 121, 41, 219, 112, 79, 68, 91, 5, 26, 36, 70, 1447, 554, 157461, 117683, 305, 17, 11878, 629, 3, 39504, 5128, 156729, 3175, 27, 11070, 149083, 10, 4542, 1996, 4, 154737, 17, 15, 52989, 81, 40882]
+     15,68,56,36,173,93,43,41,114,5,16,6,44
+     27,92,172,157,12,7,183,19,2,142,173,170,166,14,170,168,9,127,44,4,169,6,10,125,20,90
       ```

 ### Start Training by Oneflow